morettimaxi/sre-datadog-mcp-agent-AI-star-wars/README.md

 ## 🎯 Contributing to the Galaxy

-May the Force guide your contributions to SRYODA!
+May the Force guide your contributions to YODA!

 ### 🚀 **Getting Started**
 1. 🍴 Fork the repository